 They also get great coverage by stylists such as Lotta Agaton who has been working with tone-on-tone palettes the past 12 month bringing proposals to product catalogs, magazines and blogs and is helping to spread this fab style.

 We believe all three palettes are very beautiful, it might depend on your mood and light you have home whether you go for one or another.
-In case you doubt, you can find some more color inspiro just below this post.
+You can find some more color inspiro just below this post.
 And yes, there is much green going on now!
 G, x